Page 6. Hopner, not Hoppner.

-Page 103, after para 2, add.
-Giffnock Gardens takes its name from the nearby Giffnock House which was so called because it was built out of stone from Giffnock Quarry in Glasgow.
+Page 103, After para 2, add.
+Giffnock Gardens takes its name from the nearby Giffnock House which was so called because it was built out of stone from Giffnock Quarry near Glasgow.

 Page 106, para 1.
-The funnel of the Comet was designed so that a sail could be hoisted up it to provide extra power - see the picture on page 208.
-Other early steamships also used sails.
+The funnel of the Comet was designed so that sails could be hoisted up it to provide extra power – see the picture on page 208.
+Steamships continued to use sails for many years.

 Page 108, para 1, 2nd last line.
 Replace “1st August” with “31st July, calling at Helensburgh en route”.